zarf-dev/proposals/6-manifest-preview-capability/README.md

 information to express the idea and why it was not acceptable.
 -->

-One alternative was to use `zarf dev preview`, the thought being that this command will be run by creators while developing a package.
+One alternative was to use `zarf dev preview`, since this command will be run by creators while developing a package.
 However, given the similarities between this command and `zarf package inspect` we decided that it made for a more cohesive user experience to have both commands under the same parent.